Frequently Asked Questions

 Why does the ASDP matter?

-ASDP members receive customized data after each survey that provide their own responses alongside peer districts’ responses and responses overall.
+ASDP survey participants receive customized data after each survey that provide their own responses alongside peer districts’ responses and responses overall.

 What’s required of participating districts?

 The impact is great, but the time commitment is not.
-The surveys are short—most take five to ten minutes to complete.
-Participating districts and CMOs are asked to make a three-year commitment to participate and will receive up to three surveys per year.
+The surveys are short—most take around ten minutes to complete.
+Participating districts will receive two surveys per year.
 Leaders and staff may also be asked to participate in interviews on how policies and their implementation influence district improvement efforts.

-Is there any risk to being an ASDP panelist?
+Is there any risk to participating in ASDP surveys?

-A district or CMO’s decision to take part in the ASDP study is voluntary, and they may withdraw at any time.
+A district’s decision to take part in the ASDP study is voluntary, and they may withdraw at any time.
 Staff members may choose not to complete a survey or participate in an interview; the district will not be informed nor penalized.

 Responses to ASDP surveys will be used for research purposes only.
-Our study reports present findings in the aggregate, and responses will not be connected to a specific individual, district, or CMO.
+Our study reports present findings in the aggregate, and responses will not be connected to a specific individual or district.
 We use strict data security practices to protect the privacy of information provided.

 Is the ASDP supported by other educators?